top of page

 Some years ago I took an adult teaching qualification as I lectured regularly on wine and this too included a good deal of history as it explains so much of why each area makes such different products.
 Finally I have always enjoyed reading about military history and especially the Napoleonic Wars having been introduced during O-level to the books of Sir Arthur Bryant - who incidentally is buried in the Cathedral.

-Left: deep in thought over Jot & Tittle.
+Left: deep in thought over the next edition of Jot & Tittle.

 Mark Brandon